varlog11/PAMI/README.md

 -->

 # Fork !
-Note that this is a fork of the official release by [Marcelo Gornstein](https://github.com/marcelog/PAMI).
+Note that this is a fork of the official release by [Marcelo Gornstein](https://github.com/marcelog/PAMI), which has not been maintained for a while (hence the fork).

 # Introduction